aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getShowPivotStyleRowHeader() {#getShowPivotStyleRowHeader--}

+<b>@deprecated.</b> Please use the 'showPivotStyleRowHeader' property instead.
 Indicates whether the row header in the pivot table should have the style applied.

 ```javascript
 getShowPivotStyleRowHeader() : boolean;